Sovereign Grant Act 2011: Legislation

-The Act came into force on 1 April 2012, the start of the financial year, and changed the arrangements for the funding of the Queen’s official duties.
-The Act consolidated all four funding sources into a single payment, called the Sovereign Grant.
+The Sovereign Grant Act came into force on 1 April 2012, the start of the financial year, and changed the arrangements for the funding of Queen Elizabeth II's official duties.
+The Act consolidated four funding sources that the monarch received into a single payment, called the Sovereign Grant.
 The current system is intended to be a more permanent arrangement than the previous one, which was reign-specific.

 The Sovereign Grant is paid annually by HM Treasury at a value indexed as a percentage of the revenues from the Crown Estate and other revenues in the financial year two years earlier.
-It is based on an index percentage which was initially set at 15% and this is reviewed every five years by the Royal Trustees (the Prime Minister, the Chancellor of the Exchequer and the Keeper of the Privy Purse).
+It is based on an index percentage that was initially set at 15% and this is reviewed every five years by the Royal Trustees (the Prime Minister, the Chancellor of the Exchequer and the Keeper of the Privy Purse).

 Any unspent Sovereign Grant is put into a reserve fund.
 The level of the Sovereign Grant is protected by law from decreasing as a result of falling Crown Estate revenues.
 In addition, the legislation requires that the Sovereign Grant shall not rise to such a level that the Reserve Fund becomes more than half the level of annual expenditure.
 Annual financial accounts are published by the Keeper of the Privy Purse and audited by the National Audit Office, making the Sovereign Grant more accountable than its predecessor.
 Funding to the Royal Household is treated similarly to funding for other government departments, unlike previous Civil List payments.